slackapi/bolt-js/docs/_future/deploy_your_app.md

 # Deploy your app to Heroku<span class="label-beta">BETA</span>

 <div class="section-content">
-Deploy your Bolt app to [the Heroku platform](https://dashboard.heroku.com/) to keep your app running at all hours of the day, not just during your development sessions!
+Currently, Bolt applications cannot be deployed on Slack infrastructure.
+However, never fear - you can deploy your Bolt app to [the Heroku platform](https://dashboard.heroku.com/) to keep your app running at all hours of the day, not just during your development sessions!

 In this guide, you will find the steps needed to prepare and deploy your app to Heroku, as well as how to inspect your activity logs and make updates to your app.
 </div>

 ---

-### Before you begin {#prerequisites}
+### Before you begin {#before-you-begin}

-Before you can deploy a Bolt app to Heroku, you'll need a Bolt app that successfully starts with `slack run`.
-If you haven't created an app yet, [go ahead and make one](https://slack.dev/bolt-js/future/getting-started#create-app)!
-If you already have an app and want features of the next-generation platform, check out the [Bolt JS migration guide](https://slack.dev/bolt-js/future/migrate-existing-app).
+Before you can deploy a Bolt app to Heroku, you'll need a working Bolt app.
+If you haven't created one yet, [go ahead and make one](https://slack.dev/bolt-js/future/getting-started#create-app)!
+If you already have an app and want features of the next-generation platform, check out the [Bolt for JavaScript migration guide](https://slack.dev/bolt-js/future/migrate-existing-app).
+Once your app is set up, you can use the `slack run` command to make sure your app starts successfully.

 Since we're deploying to Heroku, having a Heroku account will also be useful.
 If you don't have one, [create one here](https://signup.heroku.com/).

-To help manage, deploy, and debug your app on Heroku, you'll additionally need to [install the Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up) onto your machine and authenticate using `heroku login`.
+In order to manage, deploy, and debug your app on Heroku, you'll also need to [install the Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up) onto your machine and authenticate using `heroku login`.

 And lastly, to manage the version of your project being deployed, you'll need to [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and initialize your app's repository using `git init` if you have not already done so.